-The constant nfiles gives the number of input files present, and WE gives the white efficacy (lumens/brightness) for pixel values.
+The constant nfiles gives the number of input files present, and WE gives the white efficacy (lumens/brightness) for pixel values, which may be used with the -o option or the le(n) values to convert to absolute photometric units (see below).
 The variables x and y give the current output pixel location for use in spatially dependent functions, the constants xmax and ymax give the input resolution, and the constants xres and yres give the output resolution (usually the same, but see below).
 The constant functions re(n), ge(n), be(n), and le(n) give the exposure values for picture n, and pa(n) gives the corresponding pixel aspect ratio.
 Finally, for pictures with stored view parameters, the functions Ox(n), Oy(n) and Oz(n) return the ray origin in world coordinates for the current pixel in picture n, and Dx(n), Dy(n) and Dz(n) return the normalized ray direction.
 In addition, the function T(n) returns the distance from the origin to the aft clipping plane (or zero if there is no aft plane), and the function S(n) returns the solid angle of the current pixel in steradians (always zero for parallel views).
 If the current pixel is outside the view region, T(n) will return a negative value, and S(n) will return zero.
+The first input picture with a view is assumed to correspond to the view of the output picture, which is written into the header.

+The -h option may be used to reduce the information header size, which can grow disproportionately after multiple runs of pcomb and/or pcompos(1).
 The -w option can be used to suppress warning messages about invalid calculations.
 The -o option indicates that original pixel values are to be used for the next picture, undoing any previous exposure changes or color correction.